gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 ---
 layout: post
-title: Docker to reduce attack surface
+title: Reduce your attack surface at development stage separating where you write code from where you test it.
+Docker a good compromise.
 date: 2023-01-03
 ---